wafrifa/alx-system_engineering-devops/0x00-shell_basics/README.md

-This shows directory contents in a long format
+This lists contents of a directory in a long format